CoFH/cofh.github.io/docs/energy-cell/index.md

 GUI.

 ### Security
-An energy cell can have a [signalum security lock](/docs/signalum-security-lock/) installed to restrict who can access it.
+A placed energy cell can have a [signalum security lock](/docs/signalum-security-lock/) installed to restrict who can access it.

 ### Enchantments